Version Control#

 For this project, we use GitHub Flow, which is explained in detail below.
 Interested parties can read more about any of these branching strategies here.

-Thevenin workflow#
+Thevenin Workflow#

 The Thevenin project uses GitHub Flow as its version control model due to its simplicity and proven success in other scientific packages like SciPy and Cantera.
 The workflow emphasizes short-lived feature branches, as shown in the figure below, that each address a single bug fix or feature addition.